julienetie/lambdascript/lambdascript.md

 > // The absence of type-checking, you don't need to do anything
 > ```

-// Needs grammar check
 ### 5.x.
 Classify Objects using instanceof [<img src="https://img.shields.io/badge/Imperative-34eb9f" alt="Imperative" title="Absolutely necessary and indispensable">](#key)
 In JavaScript, a common misconception is that object instances of interfaces and constructors have unique types that JavaScript lacks the ability to interpret.Though, this is not the case.
-All object instances are of type "object," and each different object instance has an internal classification (called a class) (Not to be confused with the _class_ keyword).
+All object instances are of type "object," and each different object instance has an internal class (Not to be confused with the _class_ keyword).

+#### What is an Object?
+An object in JavaScript is a mutable data structure, meaning its properties and values can be changed.
+These objects can be referenced by variables, making them a versatile tool for representing complex data structures and modeling real-world entities.

 #### Arrays are objects
-In JavaScript, arrays are of type object, this decision was initally made for memory efficiency.
-Arrays can be explicitly classified Since the introduction of `Array.isArray()`.
-Despite being an object, `isArray` is included in the utility functions beause it is a common dataset that often requires frequent distinction from other classes of object.
+In JavaScript, arrays are a distinct type of object specially designed to store array elements separately from object properties in the memory heap.
+With the introduction of Array.isArray(), arrays can now be explicitly identified.
+Despite being considered objects, isArray is included in utility functions due to the frequent need to distinguish arrays from other object classes.

 #### Null is an object
 Null being an object was a mistake in the development of the language that has remained due to backwards compatibility.
-Null has been comparable using value === null since the release of ECMAScript 3.
+Null has been comparable using `value === null` since the release of ECMAScript 3.
 Because null has a type of object, it should always be compared for excluding from other object classes.
 Despite null being an object it is considered and intended as a primitive value.

 #### Type-checking objects
-To target object instances and object literals we can use `typeof value === 'object' &&  vlaue !== null  && !Array.isArray(value)` or equivalent (See lambdascript.js).
-We use this expression because we already have mechanisms for checking null and Array.
-We are happy to target object literals and object instances as one because JavaScript has the `instanceof` keyword that allows us to distringish between the internal object's class definition.
+To target object instances and object literals, we can use typeof value === 'object' && value !== null && !Array.isArray(value) or its equivalent (See lambdascript.js).
+We use this expression because we already have mechanisms for checking null and arrays.
+We are happy to target object literals with object instances because JavaScript has the instanceof keyword that allows us to distinguish between the internal object's class definition.

 #### instanceof
 ```javascript